Line 4 (Beijing Subway): Planning and construction

 Plans for Line 4 date back to the 1950s when Beijing's first subway line was still under construction.
 It was planned to run from the Summer Palace, east towards Xizhimen, southeast to Zhongshan Park, terminating at the Beijing Stadium, which near today's Tiantandongmen Station.
 Ultimately, the section between Summer Palace to Xizhimen was built as planned.
 However, construction only formally started in 2004.

 On 3 December 2004 Hong Kong's MTR Corporation, Beijing Infrastructure Investment Co., Ltd., and Beijing Capital Group Co., Ltd. signed the Beijing Metro Line 4, investment, construction, operation principle of cooperation agreement, making Line 4 the Mainland China's first rail transit line financed using a public-private partnership framework.
+On 7 February 2005, BJMTR initialled a Public-Private Partnership (PPP) Concession Agreement with Beijing Municipal Government for Line 4, and BJMTR is responsible for the line's rolling stock, signalling, electrical and mechanical systems as well as its operation and maintenance.
+The concession period is 30 years starting from 28 September 2009 when revenue operation commenced.
 Subsequently, on 8 November 2005, a joint venture among the 3 companies was established.
 The Hong Kong MTRC will invest 735 million RMB to the construction of Line 4 and in return have the right to operate Line 4 for 30 years.

 On 11 February 2009, the construction of Line 4 is nearing completion with all tunnels bored.
 On 6 March, four subway trains begin testing while Hong Kong's then Chief Executive, Donald Tsang, visited the project.
 On 28 September 2009, Line 4 was officially opened for trial operation.
 Bringing the number of subway lines in Beijing to 9.
 On 30 December 2010, the Daxing line started trial operation, with direct service into Line 4.
 Creating a 50 km long line with 35 stations.

 In 2008, planners in Haidian District have proposed extending the line to the north by 8 km with four additional stations.
 The planned stations have been identified as Baiwangshan (百旺山), Xibeiwang (西北旺), Aerospace City West (航天城西), and Yongfeng (永丰).
 However, by June 2010, Line 4's northern extension was cancelled and replaced by the northern extension of Line 16 which opened in 2016.